naninovel/docs/docs/en/guide/scenario-scripting.md

 ```

 ::: info
-Find more about conditional expressions and available operators in the [script expressions](/guide/script-expressions) guide.
+Find more about conditional expressions and available operators in the [scenario expressions](/guide/expressions) guide.
 :::

 ## Nesting